 - 1) To properly calibrate the volume prior to running a program, you must go to MAIN MENU and scroll to find the CALIBRATE menu item.
-Press F3 SEL to select the menu item. - 2) Calibrate #1 is displayed, press START (F3) to take a calibration sample.
+Press F3 SEL to select the menu item. - 2) Calibrate #1 is displayed, adjust the stem on the sample chamber to the desired volume and press START (F3) to take a calibration sample.
 Discard the sample or proceed to Calibrate #2.
-There is a maximum of 3 Calibration iterations.
 When calibration is done exit the calibration menu. - 3) Discard the calibration samples and press HOME (F1) to go to Program Ready Screen.